 Wang’s studies also have involved retrieval from large-scale genome databases through pattern recognition.
 His research has been primarily funded by the National Science Foundation.
-At Penn State, Wang teaches theoretical foundations of information science, techniques related to the organization of data, and medical informatics.
+At Penn State, Wang teaches theoretical foundations of information science, discrete mathematics, techniques related to the organization of data, and medical informatics.
 He also guides a group of both graduate and undergraduate researchers.

 Integrated Region-Based Image Retrieval